 By the time we got back to the bike, we realised that we didn’t want to have to chase the sun again.
 We set off back, admiring the views once again.
 And before we knew it arrived back at our hostel.
 We got a quick partial refund for the puncture, went straight out for tea at Hassan Curry House as a treat after a long 3 days.
 Spent time decompressing in the shower and then headed onto our slab of wood bunks to try and get some much needed kip.

-Was it worth it ?
 Probably not.
 If we were to do it again (which is very unlikely), we would probably head straight to Tad Lo to visit the free waterfalls there and grab some lunch.
-We would consider a night at Captain Hooks homestay as that was probably the highlight of the tour and is very budget friendly before heading back, stopping at a few waterfalls on the way.
+We would consider a night at Captain Hooks homestay.
+Check it out here.